caadams4/campus-club/README.md

 ---
 # How to start the Angular app
 * IF RUNNING ANGULAR AND THE API, START THE SERVICES IN TWO SEPERATE TERMINALS
-* navigate to /client/campus/ directory and run the command: ng serve
+* navigate to /campus-club/client/ directory and run the command: ng serve
 * http://127.0.0.1:4200

 # How to start the API
 * IF RUNNING ANGULAR AND THE API, START THE SERVICES IN TWO SEPERATE TERMINALS
-* navigate to /client/campus_meet/
+* navigate to /campus-club/campus-club/
 * in a terminal, run the command: ng serve
 * http://127.0.0.1:4200

-# How to use the API
+# Using the API
 * IF RUNNING ANGULAR AND THE API, START THE SERVICES IN TWO SEPERATE TERMINALS
 * from /server/ directory, run the command: npm start
 * http://127.0.0.1/api/ + one of the following paths...